Givenchy: Expansion

 In 1969, Hubert de Givenchy launched his fashion line for men, "Gentleman Givenchy".
 The boutique was opened in November on Avenue George V.

 On the advice of Cristóbal Balenciaga, Givenchy developed his licences in the 1970s, in order to protect the Haute Couture collections.

 During this period, the House of Givenchy diversified its activities to create shoes, jewellery, ties, tableware, upholstery and kimono.
 Hubert de Givenchy was chosen to design the interior of Hilton hotels around the world, and even a car (the Continental Mark V).

 Hubert de Givenchy was elected the personality of the year 1979 and the most elegant man of the year by The Best Magazine.

 In 1982, a retrospective presided by Audrey Hepburn was organized by the Fashion Institute of Technology of New York.

-The following year Hubert de Givenchy was named « chevalier de la Légion d’Honneur » and in 1985, Jacques Lang, the French minister of the Culture, gave him the Oscar dedicated to the art of elegance during a celebration at the Opera in Paris.
+The following year Hubert de Givenchy was named « chevalier de la Légion d'Honneur » and in 1985, Jacques Lang, the French minister of the Culture, gave him the Oscar dedicated to the art of elegance during a celebration at the Opera in Paris.

 Departure of Hubert de Givenchy

-In 1988, Givenchy joined LVMH Moët Hennessy Louis Vuitton.
+In 1988, Givenchy was bought by LVMH.

 Hubert de Givenchy left the company in 1995.
 He was succeeded by a variety of young British creators including John Galliano, Alexander McQueen and Julien MacDonald.

+From 2000, the brand’s women’s line was re-named Givenchy, from Couture Givenchy.
+The Gentleman Givenchy men’s wear line was named Givenchy.

 2005–2017, Riccardo Tisci

 The reins for both collections were passed on to Riccardo Tisci in 2005 when he was named artistic director of womenswear.
-Riccardo Tisci has proposed to the House his own style and influences.
-By changing the house codes, Riccardo Tisci adds some dark and sensual romanticism touch.
+Tisci introduced his own style and influences, changed the house codes, and added a touch of dark and sensual romanticism.

 Philippe Fortunato, the former chief operating of LVMH Moet Hennessy Vuitton SA – China, is the current Chief Operating at Givenchy.

-Givenchy designs have been worn by a number of celebrities on red carpet occasions, including Rooney Mara at the 2012 Academy awards.
-Also responsible for working with Madonna designing her costumes for her Sticky & Sweet tour as well as the 2012 Super Bowl Halftime Show.
+Tisci's Givenchy designs were worn by a number of celebrities on red carpet occasions, including Rooney Mara at the 2012 Academy awards.
+He was also responsible for working with Madonna designing her costumes for her Sticky & Sweet tour as well as the 2012 Super Bowl Halftime Show.

-In 2016, Tisci launched a sportswear collaboration with Nike called NikeLab x RT: Training Redefined aimed at Olympic athletes for the 2016 Summer Olympics as everyday gym users.

 In February 2017, Riccardo Tisci announced that he would be leaving Givenchy, after twelve years working as the brands Creative Director.